Sparse Probabilistic Synthesis of Quantum Operations: Introduction

 We address this technical challenge by first posing the decomposition $\gamma_l$ as the solution of an underdetermined linear system of equations.
 Given underdetermined equations may have infinitely many solutions, our aim is to find the optimal one that has a minimal $\lVert \gamma \rVert_1$ norm and thus guarantees a minimal measurement overhead of the approach.
-In fact, an important result in the theory of linear systems is that the minimal L1-norm solution is almost always the sparsest~\cite{elad2010sparse,schmidt2007fast} -- finding such sparse solutions has become a very well explored and understood field in mathematics with numerous important applications in engineering, signal processing (compressed sensing) and in machine learning~\cite{elad2010sparse,schmidt2007fast}.
+In fact, an important result in the theory of linear systems is that the minimal L1-norm solution is almost always the sparsest~\cite{elad2010sparse,schmidt2007fast} and this sparsity is advantageous for the following key reasons. a) the number of different quantum operations used in the experiment does not scale with the (potentially very large) size of the present classical gate library and b) the solution can be found iteratively using a number of steps that does not scale with the size of the (potentially very large) size of the present classical gate library.
+Finding such sparse solutions has become a very well explored and understood field in mathematics with numerous important applications in engineering, signal processing (compressed sensing) and in machine learning~\cite{elad2010sparse,schmidt2007fast}.
 We employ sophisticated Least Angle Regression (LARS) solvers~\cite{elad2010sparse,loris2008l1packv2} that can achieve arbitrary precision while allowing us to efficiently prepare not only the exact solution but an entire, continuous family of solutions that make a tradeoff between approximation error and L1 norm (measurement overhead).

 We demonstrate a diverse spectrum of practical applications in quantum technologies.
-First, we demonstrate the exact synthesis of continuous-angle rotations in fault-tolerant quantum computers using only short T-depth sequences such that the measurement overhead achieved is more than 4 orders of magnitude lower than with previous techniques.
+First, we demonstrate the exact synthesis of continuous-angle rotations in fault-tolerant quantum computers using only short T-count sequences such that the measurement overhead achieved is more than 4 orders of magnitude lower than with previous techniques.
 Second, we demonstrate how the present approach enables exactly or approximately synthesising broadband and band-selective pulses in quantum optimum control -- which can ultimately lower error rates due to finite-bandwidth effects in native, physical quantum gates used in today's quantum computers and quantum simulators.
 Third, we extend these results to NMR and MRI applications where broadband and band-selective pulses are crucial~\cite{levitt2013spin}.
 Finally, we considerably expand prior results on overcoming finite rotation-angle resolution due to discretisation in the classical control electronics.

 This manuscript is organised as follows.
 In \cref{sec:theory} we first review the basic theory of probabilistic schemes that use quasiprobability decompositions.
 We then pose the present problem as solving an underdetermined system of equations, introduce convex optimisation and the numerical solvers one can employ.
 In \cref{sec:appl} we detail a broad range of practical applications with explicit examples.